 [Cooper] is very handsome, friendly, and incredibly graceful in motion.
 Looking out for his well-being is a blessing.
 He is constantly doing things that make us smile and appreciate the fact that he’s here.

-After overcoming the odds at the Dumb Friends League, Cooper has already made a heartwarming difference in the lives of his adoptive family.
+Thanks to the League’s CHS and Harmony teams, Cooper overcame the odds and has already made a heartwarming difference in the lives of his adoptive family.
 Donate here to support the homeless animals at the League who are still waiting to meet their own special someone.
-Be the difference for an animal like Cooper today!
+Be the difference for an animal like Cooper!

 Click here to watch Cooper grow into the healthy horse he is today.